tomkohai/LayerForge-Canvas/docs/index.md

 # Presentation

-**LayerForge Canvas** is a **Blender addon** designed to extend and streamline the Texture Paint workflow.
-It is particularly suited for artists working in stylized **NPR emission**, but it also allows painting **stylized normal maps** directly, providing depth through **BSDF**.
-LFC includes a **dedicated normal map palette** and offers a simple switch between emission and BSDF through the **Render Switch**, making it easy to move from flat stylized rendering to a relief‑based look.
+**LayerForge Canvas is a Blender addon** designed to extend and streamline the Texture Paint workflow.
+It is particularly suited for artists working in stylized NPR emission, but it also allows painting stylized normal maps directly, providing depth through BSDF.
+LFC includes a dedicated normal map palette and offers a simple switch between emission and BSDF through the Render Switch, making it easy to move from flat stylized rendering to a relief‑based look.

+LFC aims to bring into Blender a drawing and animation workflow inspired by traditional 2D tools such as Krita.
+The goal is to offer a familiar, painter‑friendly environment inside Blender, so artists accustomed to classic 2D software can feel at home inside Blender, with a workflow that matches the way they naturally draw and animate.
+It acts as a bridge between 2D and 3D practices, expanding Blender’s accessibility without replacing existing tools like Grease Pencil.

-LFC is under active development and aims to **bring Blender closer to a Krita / Photoshop‑like workflow**, while remaining **100% native to Blender**.
+LFC is under active development and aims to bring Blender closer to a Krita / Photoshop‑like workflow, while remaining 100% native to Blender.
 It works in both Layout and Texture Paint Mode, and its internal architecture relies on node groups (NG) that separate and organize layers.

-LFC is fully compatible with Blender versions 4.5 through 5.2.
+LFC is fully compatible with Blender versions **4.5 through 5.2.**

 ## Working Modes
 LayerForge Canvas provides several modes to adapt to the artist’s workflow: